 Do you find yourself feeling overwhelmed more often than you’d like?
 It makes sense!
 We live in an age of high standards, high expectations, fierce competition, and information overload.

-In addition you’re busy juggling and multitasking- working hard, parenting or caring for loves ones, and giving back to your community.
+In addition you’re busy juggling and multitasking- working hard, caring for loves ones, and giving back to your community.
 You’re also trying to fit in self-care and nurture your passions and dreams.

 With the advancement of technology, and the convenience of smart phones, comes constant access to the internet and social media.
 That means we’re much more hyper aware of what everyone else is doing around us.
 This can leave us vulnerable to comparison overwhelm, which further fuels, the overload we’re already feeling.

 While there are so many benefits to being more connected to each other, and digital platforms can help us do this more accessibly, we have to be vigilant and remember that our lives are our own and that we are ultimately in charge of how we want to spend our time.

 Until we start to break our usual habitual pattern of dealing with overwhelm, it will continue to take up too much space in our lives.
 Fighting against this takes mindful intention and conscious effort.